 The Euler Archive is an online resource for Leonhard Euler's original works and modern Euler scholarship.
 This dynamic library and database provides summaries of and access to digitized versions of original publications, and references to available translations and current research.

 The Archive is centered around individual web pages corresponding to (and containing information about) each work written by Leonhard Euler (more than 850 of them!).
 Most pages also contain copies of the original publications of these works.
 You can access these pages by using the navigation links on the left sidebar.
 In addition, the Archive contains historical information concerning the life and times of Leonhard Euler, as well as a significant percentage of Euler's correspondence.

-The Euler Archive is directed by Dominic Klyve (Central Washington University), Lee Stemkoski (Adelphi University), and Erik Tou (University of Washington, Tacoma), and is hosted by the Mathematical Association of America.
+The Euler Archive was created by Dominic Klyve (Central Washington University) and Lee Stemkoski (Adelphi University).
+Its current Director is Erik Tou (University of Washington, Tacoma).
+The site has been hosted by the Mathematical Association of America since 2011.

 In 2007 the Mathematical Association of America (MAA) produced five books for the Euler tercentennial, three of which remain in print.
 These titles are available at the MAA's online bookstore, where you can read more about each book and place orders.

 The Euler Archive would like to thank the following institutions for their support: